-- It has the highest growth rate in the Australian workforce. - The workforce has more than doubled since 2015. - More than 60% of the disability support workforce is in part time or precarious employment, without entitlements including long service leave, annual leave, sick leave, carer's leave, pandemic leave. - Around 14% of the workforce hold multiple jobs.
+- More than 60% of the disability support workforce is in part time or precarious employment, without entitlements including long service leave, annual leave, sick leave, carer's leave, pandemic leave. - Around 14% of the workforce hold multiple jobs.
 10 - A very high majority of the disability workforce is Award dependent. - Terms and conditions for workers in the disability sector, are in almost all cases only at the minimum standards set by the SCHADS award, and rates of pay and conditions are not enhanced by enterprise bargaining agreements or over-award contractual entitlements. - A very high majority of the workforce is employed in the not-for-profit sector and is entirely or almost entirely dependent upon government for its funding.

-Despite the successful ASU campaign for Equal Pay, won after a decade long campaign in 201211, and a high proportion of employees having tertiary qualifications, the largely feminised disability services sector remains marked by Award-dependent, low incomes, with careers interrupted by caring responsibilities.
+Despite the successful ASU campaign for Equal Pay, won after a decade long campaign in 2012, and a high proportion of employees having tertiary qualifications, the largely feminised disability services sector remains marked by Award-dependent, low incomes, with careers interrupted by caring responsibilities.
 This has meant that upon retirement, people who have worked an entire lifetime in the disability sector are more likely to have no savings, no access to long service leave, very little superannuation, while also being less likely to own their own homes or have secure and affordable rental accommodation.
-It is noteworthy and not a coincidence that the fastest growing group of homeless people in Australia, notwithstanding COVID, is women over 55 years of age.12 Yet the disability sector, in which its workers are so under-valued, is indispensable13 for its economic contribution.
+It is noteworthy and not a coincidence that the fastest growing group of homeless people in Australia, notwithstanding COVID, is women over 55 years of age.
+Yet the disability sector, in which its workers are so under-valued, is indispensable for its economic contribution.
 It also has a growing public value in implementing government programs and delivering government services, and for its enormous role, extending far beyond the public funding that it receives, in creating a fairer and more civil society.

 The ASU Equal Pay campaign and ultimately its case before the Fair Work Commission was conducted at a time when workers in the community and disability sectors had been historically underpaid for many decades, their skills, and qualifications at best undervalued, at worst, unrecognised and unrewarded.
-Despite the essential work that they were delivering on behalf of government at all levels, the highly feminised community and disability sectors provided such low rates of pay and such
+Despite the essential work that they were delivering on behalf of government at all levels, the highly feminised community and disability sectors provided such low rates of pay and such poor conditions that employers found it increasingly difficult to recruit and retain employees.
+While workers in the not-for-profit community and disability sectors were often equally qualified and providing the same services to the same clients and communities as public sector disability support